knative/docs/docs/serving/encryption/encryption-overview.md

 * The caller has to trust the CA that signed the certificates (this is out of the scope of Knative).
 One option to do this is using [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) from cert-manager.
 * To create the certificates, Knative relies on [cert-manager](https://cert-manager.io/) and our bridging component [net-certmanager](https://github.com/knative-extensions/net-certmanager/).
 They need to be installed and configured for the feature to work.

-See [external-domain-tls](TODO) for more information on this feature.
+See [Configure cluster-local domain encryption](./cluster-local-domain-tls.md) for more information on this feature.

 ### Knative system-internal encryption